-(2) Other service fees, the portion paid during the fiscal year is a joint expense observing the destruction of goods, amount of 20,000 Baht
+(2) Other service fees, the joint expense portion paid for observing the destruction of goods, do not occur.

-8. Report on key operating results related to corporate governance
+8. Report on key performance in corporate governance

 8.1 Summary of performance of the Board of Directors in the past year